+'''

 loadModel (name, args...)

+'''

-Loads the named model along with optional arguments. name is either the fully-qualified classname of the model's RootModel, or one of the shorter names that appears under the ArtiSynth Models menu, and args... is an optional variable-length list of string arguments that are used to form the args argument of the model's build() method.
-Currently, if ArtiSynth is being run in batch mode (Section 3.3), then the Models menu is not created and so it is necessary to use the fully qualified classname.
+Loads the named model along with optional arguments. name is the classname of the model's RootModel and args... is an optional variable-length list of string arguments that are used to form the args argument of the model's build() method.
+Nominally, name should be a fully-qualified classname (e.g., artisynth.demos.mech.RigidBodyDemobut if the model has been loaded before, the simple class name should work as well (e.g., RigidBodyDemo).

+'''

 loadModelFile (filename)

+'''